-As a result of NTIC's new status as an "accelerated filer" under SEC rules, NTIC is now subject to additional SEC disclosure and other rules and regulations, which will cause NTIC to incur additional costs to comply with such rules and regulations and the non-compliance of which may have an adverse effect on NTIC's operating results.
+As a result of NTIC's status as an "accelerated filer" under SEC rules, NTIC is subject to additional SEC disclosure and other rules and regulations, which will cause NTIC to incur additional costs to comply with such rules and regulations and the non-compliance of which may have an adverse effect on NTIC's operating results.

-NTIC recently became an "accelerated filer" under SEC rules and as a result is now subject to additional SEC disclosure and other rules and regulations, such as additional financial statement requirements with respect to NTIC's joint ventures, the requirement of NTIC's independent registered public accounting firm to attest to NTIC's management's report on the effectiveness of NTIC's internal control over financial reporting and the requirement of NTIC to comply with certain additional disclosures rules and regulations, including the requirement to include additional executive compensation disclosures in NTIC's proxy statement in connection with its annual meeting of stockholders.
-If NTIC does not comply with such additional rules and regulations, the results may have an adverse effect on NTIC's operating results.
+Beginning in fiscal 2015, NTIC became an "accelerated filer" under SEC rules and, as a result, is subject to additional SEC disclosure and other rules and regulations, such as additional financial statement requirements with respect to its joint ventures, the requirement of its independent registered public accounting firm to attest to NTIC's management's report on the effectiveness of NTIC's internal control over financial reporting and the requirement of NTIC to comply with certain additional disclosures rules and regulations, including the requirement to include additional executive compensation disclosures in its proxy statement in connection with its annual meeting of stockholders.
+NTIC's compliance with such additional rules and regulations may result in additional expense, which may adversely affect its operating results.